captn3m0/codechef/_problems/medium/BAKE.md

 There are 10 different products which will be packaged in maximum 3 different sizes.
 There are 10 different provinces and each province can have upto 20 cities which can be further divided in at maximum 5 different regions.

- The first line of the input contains the total number S (<= 100000) of input lines.
+ The first line of the input contains the total number S (&lt;= 100000) of input lines.
 Each input line either begins with character 'I' (which stands for sale input)or 'Q' (which stands for query).
 The format of sale input is

  **I product\_id\[.size\_id\] province\[.city\_id\[.region\_id\]\] M/F age units\_sold**